akarczmarz2000/UCFDMP/assets/README.md

     * Has a link to the gamers social pages
     * Has links to site owners terms of use and privacy policy
     * Has a link to the feedback form and the forum
+	* Has quick links to areas on the page, this is down the left instead of on the navigation bar
 2. Gaming page
     * Shows which games have recorded gameplay and what ones are intended for the future
     * Has a history of the games played and finished